-- Steps, resources, and personnel associated with each possible solution
+- The steps, resources, and personnel associated with each possible solution.

-A visual problem solving process help to solidify understanding and are a great way for you and your team to transform abstract ideas into a practical, reconstructive plan.
+A visual problem solving process help to solidify understanding.
+Furthermore, it’s a great way for you and your team to transform abstract ideas into a practical, reconstructive plan.

 1. Fishbone diagrams